AustCyber's mission is to grow a vibrant and globally competitive cyber security sector that enhances Australia's future economic growth

 Enable connectivity and information flow to promote high levels of collaboration.
 This will reduce duplication and therefore allow better leverage of resources and create increased productivity.

 Actions: AustCyber has begun to improve the connectivity of the Australian cyber security ecosystem by facilitating meetings and information exchange between businesses and investors.

 To better understand how to provide support, it is currently mapping existing activities and gaps in bringing together buyers and vendors of cyber security products and services.

 AustCyber continues to host and support events to strengthen the national industry engagement in Australia.
 For example, in October 2019 it delivered the inaugural Cyber Week nationally.

 Accelerate the creation and adoption of Australian cyber security products, services and best practices, domestically, regionally and globally.

 Actions: AustCyber proactively seizes opportunities to promote Australia’s cyber security solutions at key national and international trade shows and summits.
 It is also working towards increasing the effectiveness of existing Australian incubators and accelerators relevant to cyber security.

-In April 2018, AustCyber, in collaboration with Austrade and other key government bodies, led a delegation of almost 50 Australian cyber security companies on a mission to San Francisco to connect with the world’s leading cyber professionals.
-Another trade mission is flying to the UK in July 2018.
-This follows similar Cyber Security Missions to India, Singapore and Israel in 2017.
+In February 2019, AustCyber, in collaboration with Austrade and other key government bodies, led a delegation of almost 50 Australian cyber security companies on a mission to New York, Washington and San Francisco to connect with the world’s leading cyber professionals.

 To improve the success of Australia’s existing incubators and accelerators relevant to cyber, AustCyber has begun to analyse the current R&D landscape and identify gaps in the performance of existing spaces to incubate cyber security startups.